VulcanShot/csQuery/README.md

 // Returns a table which contains all data stored in the first entity's scope through SaveData(string key, object value).
 Will throw an exception if SaveData() has not been used with the first entity. table GetData();

+// The passed function is used as a test for each entity in the array. `this` (environment object) is the current entity.
+QueryArray Filter(function fltr);

 // Precaches each model in the array.
 Don't worry, each model is precached only once QueryArray PrecacheModels(string[] models);